-Levels Of Service (We provide) We will know we are meeting the Level Of Service if Current Performance We effectively run election processes.
+LEVELS OF SERVICE WE WILL KNOW WE ARE MEETING CURRENT (WE PROVIDE) THE LEVEL OF SERVICE IF PERFORMANCE We effectively run election processes.
 Electoral processes are carried out within statutory requirements and there are no successful challenges.
 No election was held in 2015/2016 and therefore we received no challenges.
 The triennial local government election is due on 8 October 2016.